 On other tours, we will visit Kokura, an ancient feudal castle town guarding the Straits of Shimonoseki.
-The Cherry Blossom viewing spot will be at Showa Ike Park (Kokuraminami-ku).
-This is truly beautiful park, circling Showa Lake with around 1200 cherry blossom trees spread around the lakefront.
-Other sites include the 100-year old Tanga Market and Shin-Moji Port.
+The best cherry blossom viewing spot will be at Showa Ike Park or Kokuraminami-ku.
+This is truly a beautiful place.
+Here, you’ll see Showa Lake with 1200 cherry blossom trees circling the lakefront.
+Other places to see in this town are the 100-year old Tanga market and Shin-Moji port.

-Some of our tour packages to Japan will include a visit to Yanagawa where we will take a cruise on a donko-bune, a long flat-bottomed riverboat that is poled through shallow water, through forested areas, paddy fields and even residential areas while the boatman sings old Japanese songs to you.
-He will remind you to duck when we pass under some low bridges.
+Some of our tour packages to Japan include a visit to Yanagawa.
+Here, we’ll take a cruise on a donko-bune, a long flat-bottomed boat.
+A boatman will pole the craft through shallow waters, forested areas and rice paddies while singing to you.

 On other tours, we’ll visit Kumamoto Castle, one of the most impressive castles in Japan.
 With 800 cherry trees, this is a popular cherry blossom viewing spot in late March and early April.
 While other tours cover Mt.
 Aso, the largest active volcano in Japan.
 Here we’ll experience the ropeway ride, which was one of the first trams in the world built on an active volcano.